sunilsrikumar/sunilsrikumar.github.io/quotes.md

 > Comfort & greatness rarely co-exist, need to show poise under pressure if you really want to do something on large scale.

 > A tool development abilities makes human species unique.
 Each one of us should always try to develop a tool to help mankind explore and learn.

+> Understanding the universe is massively complex process and goal.
+But each one of us should have an objective to pursue this journey and willingness to fail.